estate jewelry, vintage jewelry, antique diamond wedding rings

 INFORMATION FOR GOLD ESTATE JEWELRY

-The chemical symbol for gold is Au and the melting point is 1064 degrees C. Pure gold is found in nuggets, grains of flakes.
+The chemical symbol for gold is Au and the melting point is 1064 degrees C. Pure gold is found in nuggets, grains or flakes.
 Rarely are large amounts of gold found.
 Gold is initially found by mining, panning and the washing away of soils that have gold.
+When exposed to air, pure gold is resistant to oxidation.

 The word karat used to determine gold content comes from the Arab name for licorice, "kharrub", the hard seeds were usually of the same weight and were used to measure weight for precious metals.